Bandwidth/bandwidth.github.io/numbers/guides/portingPhoneNumbers.md

 ## About Porting {#about-porting}

-The Bandwidth Phone Number Dashboard provides an API that can be used to submit Port-In requests.
+The Bandwidth Phone Number API can be used to submit Port-In requests.
 These requests to move phone numbers from a "losing carrier" to Bandwidth are part of the Local Number Portability (LNP) process.
 These LNP requests are automatically validated and processed.
 If the order fails during processing, it will be held for exception processing.
 Customers can catch and fix exceptions 2 different ways:

 * The customer's application can check the status of port-in orders, and re-submit or cancel them through the API.
-* The customer's LNP team can check the status of port-in orders, and re-submit or cancel them through the Bandwidth Dashboard UI
+* The customer's LNP team can check the status of port-in orders, and re-submit or cancel them through the Bandwidth Dashboard.

 ## Overview of the Port-in Process {#overview-of-porting}